-Boris Brownstein is a commercial litigator who provides counseling and litigation services to individuals and businesses across a range of industries.
+Boris Brownstein is a senior commercial litigator who provides counseling and litigation services to individuals and businesses across a range of industries.

 Executive Articles Editor, Brooklyn Journal of International Law

 Named among Best Lawyers in America®: Ones to Watch for Commercial Litigation by Best Lawyers (2022-2024)

 Named among Best Lawyers in America®: Ones to Watch for Litigation – Labor and Employment by Best Lawyers (2022-2024)

 *This award is conferred by Best Lawyers.
 A description of the selection methodology can be found at: https://www.bestlawyers.com/methodology.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 Federal & Commercial Litigation Section, Committee on Professional Ethics, NYSBA

 - Panelist, “Social Media and the Practice of Law: Ethical Implications and a How-To Guide for Social Media”, City Bar Center for CLE, September 2017, 2019